 Designed to provide a medium-term perspective of departments in the context of their longer-term vision and set out how they will get there.

 The integrity and conduct programme aims to build trust by supporting the institutional integrity of agencies and trustworthiness of public servants.

 Machinery of government refers to the structures of government and how they work.

 Mahi tōpū ai te Ratonga Tūmatanui e whai tikanga ai te noho a ngā tāngata o Aotearoa.

-Te Kawa Mataaho Public Service Commission maintains an up to date list on this page of all the organisations of the State sector.
+Te Kawa Mataaho Public Service Commission maintains an up to date list on this page of all central government organisations.

 The Open Government Partnership (OGP) is a forum of countries working to be more open, accountable and responsive to citizens.
 Te Kawa Mataaho Public Service Commission is leading this in New Zealand.

 He Ārahitanga Pōtitanga Whānui | General Election Guidance 2020 covers what it means to work in the State services before, during and after an election.

 A joint central agency initiative to help senior leaders improve the performance of the agencies they lead.

 The Public Service Commissioner is the Head of Service and the employer of New Zealand Public Service secretaries and chief executives (secretaries).
 This section explains that role.

 Information about retirement savings schemes that are or have been offered by State sector employers.

 The Public Service Commission has been collecting and publishing workforce data on Public Service employees since 2000.